 Pianos Left for more than one year

 Music has a standard pitch (A440).
 It allows a pianist to play along with a guitarist, or organist.
 From the day the piano is manufactured, the strings are pulling against the pin holding them in place.
 This causes a minute unravelling of the string.
-This unravelling loosens the string.
+The soundboard and bridge also sway with humidity stretching the strings.
+This unravelling, and stretching loosens the string.
 A loose string creates a variation in pitch, and the piano goes out of tune!
 If the piano is left long enough the pitch can drop.
 And it will, even when tuned regularly.
 Before tuning, it is advisable to raise the pitch to concert pitch except in exceptional circumstances.

 - Required if left for over a year and a half +.